prz3m/kind2anki/README.md

 # kind2anki

 A simple Anki add-on which imports words from Kindle's Vocabulary Builder.
-It translates words to chosen language using www.transltr.org.
+It translates words to chosen language using Google Translate (through [TextBlob](https://github.com/sloria/TextBlob) library).

+Note: Google Translate can improve its anti-abuse mechanisms in any moment, making this add-on useless.
+Sorry for that.

 # Installation